jiexiangfan/FitbitPhysioDataCollector/README.md

 ## Configuration

 To change the targeted IP of the companion (the IP of the system which is receiving the sensor data), go `/companion/config.js` and edit `SERVER_URL`.

+To change the user of the device before students or teachers wearing the watch, go `/companion/config.js` and edit `USER`.